 How to locate where the cables from the front panel connect to the motherboard

-The image below shows where the cables from the switches and ports on the front panel of a PC’s case are connected to the motherboard.
+The image at the top of this page shows where the cables from the switches and ports on the front panel of a PC’s case are connected to the motherboard.
 Each make/model of motherboard has its own location for this bank of pins.
 Motherboard user manuals are available, usually in the PDF format, from all of the websites of the major motherboard manufacturers.
 The manual shows the location on the motherboard of bank of cable-connection pins.
 The HWiNFO 64 tool identifies the make and model of the motherboard in use on a PC.

 The video that shows how the PC technician solves the problem